 Great Uses for Ripe Avocados

 You only need two of them to make this simple homemade condiment.
 But, to use up the rest, consider making avocado crema.
-Or, chop them up and serve them over walking taco casserole or Tex Mex Bisquick breakfast casserole.
+Or, chop them up and serve them over beef taco casserole recipe or Tex Mex Bisquick breakfast casserole.

 Recipe Tips for Success